Posthouse (film)

 Posthouse is a Philippine psychological horror film directed by Nikolas Red in his film directorial debut co-written by Red, Jericho Aguado and Kenneth Dagatan.
 Sid Lucero and Bea Binene are the leading stars of the film.
 The film's inspiration is the Philippine mythical creature Manananggal and the silent film about it.

+Synopsis

+A father and his daughter work together on an unfinished silent film, unintentionally unleashing a monster in the process.